mblstamps/stamps2018/R_tutorial/README.md

 2. Open RStudio.

-2. Set your filepath to a location on your computer that you in which you are comfortable saving files using:
+2. Set your filepath to a location on your computer in which you are comfortable saving files using:
 ``` r
 setwd("YOUR FILEPATH HERE")
 ```